Dr Susan Baxter

 That all might seem like a lot of bad news and hard work, but don’t forget how incredibly adaptive your body is!
 When you get back into the habit and re-establish your routines, you will wonder how things were without exercise in your life.

 Finally, when you feel like skipping the exercise session, make the commitment to do just five minutes.
 If you get there and you are truly exhausted, just call it a day; mostly though the buzz will take you and you’ll choose to stay on.
 Either way it is a win-win scenario.
+Do read about some things to consider in exercising as well.
 Good luck and bring the terminator back!
 If you need some help or you have any question, just message us, and we will help you.